k4lipso/mfsync/README.md

 | TCP             | X               |                 |                 | X               |

 An X means that the according port has to be openend by the firewall.

-##### Todos:
-* prettify output
-* reuse connection if host still has other files to offer (important for tls)
-* handle file permissions, check available space
-* show some love to CMakeLists.txt